Blog Post - 0030

 I'd spent a couple of hours on top of Le Grand Ballon waiting to see the sunrise.
-The only thing that I could see though were the thick clouds that surrounded me and the snow underfoot.
+The only thing that I could see though was the thick clouds that surrounded me and the snow underfoot.
 Occasionally there was a break in the clouds above and I could see a few stars. the occasional view of the stars.
-The sun was already above the horizon and I couldn't see it at all, in fact I couldn’t see anything more than 20 metres away.
+The sun was already above the horizon and I couldn't see it at all, in fact, I couldn’t see anything more than 20 metres away.

 There were a few breaks in the clouds and there were times that I could see the building right at the top of Le Grand Ballon.
 While taking this picture I noticed a faint light from behind me.

 There was a little break in the clouds and I could see some of the towns and villages in the valleys below.

 By the time I had the camera and tripod in the right position the break had opened up some more and I had this view in front of me.

 A 30-second exposure even managed to get some stars into the picture and Orion's belt is visible between the clouds.

 Taken to include part of the field that I was on to give perspective

 Unfortunately, this didn't last long, the scene remained for around 10 to 15 minutes before the clouds surrounded me again.
 I stayed at the top for another hour or so, but the clouds didn't part again.
 With it not looking like it was going to get any better any time soon and as the sun was now rising above the horizon, I decided to pack up to head back down.